ricscar2570/HealthSolver/README.md

   Suggests the most suitable therapy based on patient data, such as age, BMI, and condition severity.

 - **Risk Analysis**
-  Calculates the probability of side effects for proposed therapies using advanced predictive models.
+  Calculates the probability of side effects for proposed therapies using predictive models.

 - **Secure and Reliable**
-  Protects sensitive patient data with **OAuth2** authentication and robust encryption.
+  Protects sensitive patient data with **OAuth2** authentication and encryption.

 - **Monitoring and Analytics**
   Tracks API performance metrics with **Prometheus** and visualizes them using **Grafana**.